* This is the Professional Version. *

 Chest x-ray shows varying degrees of cardiomegaly with increased pulmonary vascular markings, right aortic arch (in about 30%), and relatively high position of pulmonary arteries.
 ECG commonly shows combined ventricular hypertrophy.
 Substantial pulmonary overcirculation may produce evidence of left atrial enlargement.

-HF is treated vigorously with diuretics, digoxin, and ACE inhibitors, followed by early surgical repair.
-Prostaglandin infusion is not beneficial.
+Heart failure is treated vigorously with diuretics, digoxin, and ACE inhibitors, followed by early surgical repair.
+Prostaglandin infusion is not beneficial unless there is interruption or coarctation of the aortic arch, in which case right-to-left shunt through the ductus provides systemic blood flow.

 Endocarditis prophylaxis is recommended preoperatively but is required only for the first 6 mo after repair unless there is a residual defect adjacent to a surgical patch or prosthetic material.